downlinko/downlinko.github.io/_posts/development/2018-06-13-download-install-gradle-3-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/gradle/java-installed-version.jpg" alt="java installed version">

 The command prints the installed Java version.

-For Gradle 3.5 you need Java version 1.7 or higher.
+> For Gradle 3.5 you need Java version 1.7 or higher.

 ## Step #2: Download

+Go to the [Gradle releases page](https://gradle.org/releases/){:target="_blank"}.

+Scroll down to `v3.5.1` and click on the `binary-only` link.

+> Do you want to skip above steps?
+Here is the direct link to download the [Mozilla Firefox 56 win32 en-US installer](https://ftp.mozilla.org/pub/firefox/releases/56.0/win32/en-US/){:target="_blank"} for Windows.

 ## Step #3: Install